Redstone fm

-Redstone FM was a local, DAB-only radio station covering most of the region encompassing Surrey, Sussex, Crawley and South London, principally focused on Croydon.
+Redstone FM was an English DAB-only radio station covering most of the region encompassing Surrey, Sussex, Crawley and South London, principally focused on Croydon.

-Based in Redhill, the station took went on the air on December 16th, 2013.
-Broadcasting ceased in September of 2015.
+Based in Redhill, the station went on the air on 16 December 2013.
+Broadcasting ceased in September 2015.

 History

 Redstone FM was created in 2005.
 It ran six short-term restricted service licenses on FM radio, which served the towns of Redhill and Reigate.

 Set up as a community group, the not-for-profit company applied for a community radio license in 2011, but lost out to Susy Radio 103.4.